Support for individuals

 - Outside Office Hours - Broxtowe Borough Council works closely with the Street Outreach Team, managed by Framework, to try and positively engage and advise rough sleepers within Broxtowe.
 The Street Outreach Team can be contacted on 0800 066 5356.
 The Council also offer a limited service out of hours for emergency housing situations.
 They can be contacted on 0115 917 7777.

-Bereavement and mental health support
+Mental health support

 - Support organisations if you are experiencing a bereavement as a result of COVID-19 are available on our Bereavement Support page, along with an online Book of Condolence.